material-motion/tools/essentials.md

 ### Handling conflicts

 If GitBook detects a conflict when attempting to merge two branches it will open [the conflict resolution](https://www.gitbook.com/blog/features/merge-conflicts) page.

-## Getting started

-New to the material-motion team?
-Start by browsing the [Roadmaps](roadmaps/) to learn more about what the team is up to.